Carrier Testing

 Why is genetic carrier testing important?

-Carriers also have an increased chance of heart problems and, sometimes, skeletal muscle weakness.
-If a woman knows she is a carrier, she should be evaluated regularly by a doctor who is familiar with Duchenne.
-Regular cardiology appointments are necessary, and referrals to other specialists may be needed.
+We know that females with a DMD variant are at risk to develop symptoms related to dystrophinopathy, including cardiac changes and skeletal muscle weakness.
+Carriers should be evaluated regularly by a doctor who is familiar with dystrophinopathy.
+Regular cardiology appointments are necessary and referrals to other specialists may be needed.
 Learn more about Carrier Symptoms and Care.

-PPMD’s Decode Duchenne genetic testing program provides free genetic testing and counseling to people in the Duchenne or Becker muscular dystrophy community.
+PPMD’s Decode Duchenne genetic testing program provides free genetic testing to people in the dystrophinopathy community.
 For more information regarding our free genetic testing program, click here.

 Who should consider carrier testing?

-Once Duchenne has been diagnosed in a family, it is important for family members to talk with a genetic counselor.
-A genetic counselor will take a detailed family history and will determine what other females in the family are at risk to be carriers.
+Once dystrophinopathy has been diagnosed in a family, it is important for family members to talk with a genetic counselor.
+A genetic counselor will take a detailed family history and will determine who in the family may need genetic testing.

-In general, all women who could be carriers (based on their family history) should be offered carrier testing.
+All women who could be carriers based on their family history should be offered carrier testing.
 This includes women with:

-- uncles or cousins on their mother’s side of the family who have Duchenne,
+• uncles or cousins on their mother’s side of the family who have dystrophinopathy

-- aunts or cousins in their mother’s side of the family who are carriers for Duchenne.
+• aunts or cousins in their mother’s side of the family who are carriers

 What are the types of tests used to identify carriers?

 Genetic testing is the best method for performing accurate carrier testing.
-It is very helpful if the mutation in the family has been confirmed first in an affected relative.
-However, if the mutation in the family is not known and there are no longer any living affected relatives, carrier testing can still be done but it will require analyzing the entire gene rather than looking for a specific mutation.
+Genetic testing is quicker and more accurate when the genetic variant in the family has been confirmed first in an affected relative.
+If the variant in the family is not known and/or there are no living affected relatives, carrier testing can still be done, but it will require analyzing the entire gene rather than looking for a specific variant.
+It is important to note that some complex genetic variants may not be picked up by standard genetic testing methods.

-In the past, CK (creatine kinase) testing and/or muscle biopsy were used for carrier testing, but these are no longer the preferred methods.
-CK levels are not generally reflective of disease process and are often higher in child and adolescent carriers than in adult female carriers.
+In the past, CK testing and/or muscle biopsy were used for carrier testing, but these are no longer the preferred methods.
+CK levels do not accurately predict someone’s chance of having a genetic variant or developing symptoms and are often higher in child and adolescent carriers than in adult female carriers.
 CK levels also may be increased for reasons other than muscular dystrophy, such as strenuous activity or sickness.
+Many carriers have normal CK levels.
 Muscle biopsies on carriers are generally avoided because they are invasive (a biopsy requires removing a piece of muscle tissue so it can be studied under a microscope) and less accurate than genetic testing.

 How is carrier genetic testing done?

 Carrier testing is done on a blood or saliva sample.
 There are different lab methods that can be used for carrier testing.
-The method for carrier testing should be determined by the woman’s family situation, including whether the mutation in the family is known and her family history.
+The method for carrier testing should be determined by the family situation, including whether the variant in the family is known and the individual’s family history.

-- If the mutation in the family is not known because the affected person has not had testing, it is best to test the person with Duchenne first, using a blood or saliva sample.
+• If the variant in the family is not known because the person with dystrophinopathy has not had testing, it is best to test the affected person first using a blood or saliva sample.

-- If the mutation in the family is not known and there are no living affected relatives to test, a comprehensive testing plan can still find most (but not all) carriers.
+• If the variant in the family is not known and there are no living affected relatives to test, a comprehensive testing plan can still identify most (but not all) carriers.

-If genetic testing was done in the past and no mutation was found, it might be appropriate to test the affected individual again using new and improved tests, which can identify more mutations.
+If an affected individual completed genetic testing in the past and no variant was found, it might be appropriate for them to test again using new and improved tests, which can identify more genetic variants.
 PPMD’s Decode Duchenne program provides free repeat genetic testing to individuals with Duchenne and Becker, regardless of their age.

 When should carrier testing be done?

-Carrier testing should be offered to all at-risk adult women with a family history of Duchenne.
-In the past, carrier testing was generally not performed on children.
-However, with increasing knowledge of the potential impact on carrier females, and with genetic testing in general becoming more prevalent, carrier testing on children and adolescents is now more common.
+Carrier testing should be offered to all at-risk adult women with a family history of dystrophinopathy.
+In the past, carrier testing was generally not performed on minors.
+However, with increasing knowledge of the potential for symptoms in carriers, and with genetic testing in general becoming more prevalent, carrier testing on minors is now more common.

-For adolescents, it is important to consider their maturity and to provide adequate pre- and post-test counseling.
-Adolescent assent and parental consent should be obtained prior to carrier testing.
+For adolescents, it is important to consider their maturity and to make sure they get the right support and information before and after testing.
 If you are interested in carrier testing for a minor in your family, please speak with their doctor or a genetic counselor to review the pros and cons of testing.

 For more information regarding PPMD’s free genetic testing program, Decode Duchenne, click here.